 Make sure you can afford the higher payment since you must pay more principal to cover the shorter term, but your bottom line will be much lower with the lower interest rate.

-Lock-In Your Mortgage Rate
+Lock-In Your Home Loan Rate

 Don’t leave it to chance.
-Once you have a sales contract and a loan pre-approval, you can lock in your interest rate.
+Once you have a sales contract and a loan pre-approval, you can lock in your home loan interest rate.
 A basic rate lock is for 30 days.
 It’s the cheapest way to lock your rate.

-If you’re 30-days or less away from closing, lock your rate when they hit your target rate.
-Since rates change often (sometimes multiple times a day), you could lose your target rate if you don’t lock it.
+If you’re 30 days or less away from closing, lock your rate when they hit your target rate.
+Since rates often change (sometimes multiple times a day), you could lose your target rate if you don’t lock it.

-Consider Pay Discount Points
+Consider Paying Discount Points

+If home loan interest rates aren’t low enough when you need to lock your rate, consider buying the rate down.
+One point usually cuts your interest rate down 0.25%, but it varies by lender.
 One point is one percent of your loan amount.
 For every $100,000 you borrow, one point is $1,000.
 For example, to lower your rate by 0.5%, you’d pay 2 points or $2,000 per $100,000 borrowed.